Thierry RavalomandaDeputy Head of Training ICAR

-Thierry Ravalomanda, a judicial officer from Madagascar, joined the Training Division of the Basel Institute’s International Centre of Asset Recovery (ICAR) in 2015.
-He is responsible for developing and delivering technical training programs in financial investigations and asset recovery for developing and transition countries.
+Thierry Ravalomanda is Deputy Head of Training at the Basel Institute’s International Centre of Asset Recovery (ICAR).
+In this role he oversees, coordinates and delivers technical training programmes in financial investigations and asset recovery for developing and transition countries.

-He obtained his Masters in Law from the French University of Reunion Island and was afterwards admitted to the Ecole Nationale de la Magistrature et des Greffes in Antananarivo, Madagascar where he obtained his diploma of aptitude for the profession of magistrate, qualifying him to be a judge or a prosecutor.
+Thierry obtained his Masters in Law from the French University of Reunion Island and was afterwards admitted to the École Nationale de la Magistrature et des Greffes in Antananarivo, Madagascar.
+Here he obtained his diploma of aptitude for the profession of magistrate, qualifying him to be a judge or a prosecutor.

-He was first appointed as a deputy public prosecutor in the First Instance Court of Antananarivo and specialised in anti-corruption by joining the newly formed Anti Corruption Judiciary Unit.
-He was in charge of the investigation and prosecution of high scale corruption cases and other economic and financial crimes and attended various relevant training courses offered by different international institutions.
+He was first appointed as a Deputy Public Prosecutor in the First Instance Court of Antananarivo and specialised in anti-corruption by joining the newly formed Anti Corruption Judiciary Unit.
+He was in charge of the investigation and prosecution of large-scale corruption cases and other economic and financial crimes and attended various relevant training courses offered by different international institutions.